liftstack-build/lift24-s29-blank.g8/README.md

     sbt container:start "~ compile"

 Lift will be running on localhost:8080.
-You can begin developing your project and SBT will automatically recompile it on the fly as you save changes to .scala files.
+You can begin developing your project and SBT will automatically recompile it on the fly as you create and save changes to files (what "~ compile" does).
 Try it out by [building a multiuser chap app in about 20 lines of code][9].

 ### Explanation